authorizerdev/docs/pages/authorizer-js/functions.md

 [`@authorizerdev/authorizer-js`](https://www.npmjs.com/package/@authorizerdev/authorizer-js) SDK comes with bunch of utility functions, that you can use to perform various operations without worrying about the API details.

+# Migration Guide from 1.x -> 2.x

+`2.x` version of `@authorizerdev/authorizer-js` has a uniform response structure that will help your applications to get right error codes and success response.
+Methods here have `{data, errors}` as response objects for methods of this library.

+For `1.x` version of this library you can get only data in response and error would be thrown so you had to handle that in catch.

+---

 **Table of Contents**

 - [authorize](#--authorize)